MrZMN/FuzzyKey/README.md

 3. All the methods implemented should provide similar level of performance, i.e. FAR and FRR.
 4. We want to share a 128-bit key.
 5. All the methods work on a TX and a RX.
 The TX could be IMD or programmer, depending on actual constrains and performance, such as energy consumption.
+6. We should simulate the same error influence (both PS signal difference and transmission channel error) happening on different methods.

 ### Methods Chosen